 Getting there from Edinburgh

 You can reach Pentlands by bus from Edinburgh.
-To follow the above route you need to take bus 101 or bus 102 and get off at Nine Mile Burn (about an hour later).
+To follow the above route you need to take bus 101 or 102 and get off at Nine Mile Burn.
+The bus journey is about one hour long.
 There is a bus every hour (Monday to Saturday; less frequent on Sundays) and you can take it from various locations around Edinburgh.

 Pentland Hills cover a large area, so if you want to follow a different walking route, then you may prefer to get off at a different stop.
 For example, you can get off at Silverburn (bus 101), Easter Howgate (bus 101) or Snowsports Centre (bus 4, X15 or101).